 Custom Power BI Theming

-If you want to change the current theme, go to the View tab, then click on Browse for themes.
+If you want to change the current theme, go to the View tab and then click on Browse for themes.

-And that will bring to your saved files.
-In this example, I choose a white text on dark background theme.
+And that will take you to your saved files.
+In this example, I choose a white text with a dark background theme.

 This gives us an idea of what can be accomplished with minimal use of the Format pane for individual visuals.

 If you want to customize or reset the current default theme, just go to the View tab, then click on Customized current theme.

 We have a number of different sections available to us to make changes.
 We have naming, colors, text, uh, visuals page, and filter pane.

 You can make the changes that you desire within here, including the font, the size, the colors, page background, visual colors, etc. And don’t forget to save your work.